oisee/bpl/tools/README.md

 6. **Function** - Corresponds to the Lane/Pool from the BPL diagram
 7. **Additional fields** - Phase, Owner, Cost, etc. (empty for manual entry)

 This format is specifically designed for seamless importing into Visio and other business process modeling tools.
+The Excel file also includes a defined named range "Visio_01" that covers all data, making it instantly recognizable during the Visio import process.

 ## Visio Import